 Margaret Pole was born at Farleigh Hungerford Castle in Bath on the 14th of August in 1473.
 Her parents were George Plantagenet -the younger brother of Edward IV- and Isabel Neville -the eldest daughter of Richard Neville, Earl of Warwick, better known as the “Kingmaker”.
-As a daughter of York, Margaret Plantagenet was entitled to a life of privilege, however her mother’s sudden death in childbirth and her father’s arrest and execution (after he took the law by his own hands and punished two of his servants after he suspected they had been bribed by his brother’s wife’s family to poison his wife and went on a mad rampage) changed everything.
+As a daughter of York, Margaret Plantagenet was entitled to a life of privilege, however her mother’s sudden death in childbirth and her father’s arrest and execution (after he took the law by his own hands and punished two of his servants whom he suspected had been bribed by the Woodvilles to poison his wife) changed everything.
 Even before Henry Tudor, Earl of Richmond became King; Margaret’s position was very delicate.
 Her custody, along with that of her brother, was given to Anthony Woodville.
 After Richard became King, he and her brother were placed under a new protective custody.
-Although Richard III was the youngest brother, Margaret and Edward, Earl of Warwick were barred from the line of succession since their father died as a traitor.
+Although Richard III was the youngest brother, Margaret and her brother Edward, Earl of Warwick were barred from the line of succession since their father had died as a traitor.

 Nevertheless, Margaret enjoyed a comfortable living.
 Had Richard not died, it is safe to speculate that he might have married either one to one of his loyal subjects to neutralize possible threats?
 Perhaps to someone of lower rank whom he knew would not use their spouses’ positions to incite rebellion.
 With limited data, it is impossible to know for sure.
-Richard III is after all still a mystery.
-But Anne Neville being his wife, it is highly possible he showed more affection towards them than to his other nieces and nephews.
+But with Anne Neville being very protective of her father’s legacy and highly popular in the North, it is very plausible that he showed more affection towards them than to his other nieces and nephews.

 There is no record of what Margaret felt or if she was present for his execution.
-Probably not, but given all that she had been through, it is likely that she felt very bad about his death but could say very little for fear of upsetting the new regime.
+Probably not.
+Given all that she had been through, she could say very little for fear of upsetting the new regime.
 Oddly enough, his death was also the result of the King of Aragon’s insistence.
-His youngest daughter, Katherine, was betrothed to the Prince of Wales and Henry needed that marriage to secure his dynasty but Ferdinand felt that the Tudor dynasty would never be secure as long as one of the Yorkists lived.
+His youngest daughter, Katherine, was betrothed to the Prince of Wales.
+Henry needed this marriage to secure his dynasty.
+Ferdinand felt that the Tudors would never be secure on the throne as long as one of the Yorkist males with a stronger claim lived.

 - Blood Sisters by Sarah Gristwood